The Killian Curse: Dream/Energy/Wendigo

 Miles – He is forced to fight an alien in his curse.
 Will, thinking that it is his curse, escapes, but Miles is left behind; therefore, his soul is taken.
 The curse was triggered when Miles had watched 21 seconds of Will's humiliating performance.

 Te Aroha "TP" – She is forced to compete against a demon in a basketball game.
 She defeats the demon by ripping its head off and throwing it in a waste paper basket.
 The curse is triggered when she bumps into a basketball player wearing the number "21".

 Karl – He originally doubts that there is a way to defeat the curse, but with the help of Jack, he defeats a wendigo.
-The number 21 manifests as a carving on a tree where Karl and Jack both ride past it.
+The number 21 manifests as a carving on a tree that Karl and Jack both ride past.

 Voodoo/Mummy/Shadows

 Will – In an attempt to cause Keith some pain, Karen sets up a voodoo doll that ends up affecting Will instead.
 It is overcome by hiding the doll in a tin with air holes where no one will find it.
 The number 21 is "accidentally" written in Will's blood on the doll.

-Shane – On a school field trip, Shane is attacked by a mummy.
+Shane – On a school field trip, Shane, Keith and Chelsea are attacked by a mummy.
 Shane tries to defeat it by removing its bandages, but it is still invisible on the inside.
 He is taken.
-Killian sets Shane 21 minutes to avoid the mummy.
+Killian locks the kids in a storage room with the code 0021.

 Jen – Jen is attacked by a shadow demon that can manipulate the real world by moving objects' shadows.
 It manages to claim Jen's soul just before it is destroyed by a T-rex doll.
 The number 21 manifests as a shadow formed by a toy swan's neck and a candle on Jen's bedroom wall.